The following destinations range from half day to very long day trips from Bangkok.

-Ayuthaya used to be the largest and main city in Thailand before Bangkok.
-Its located about 90 minutes from Bangkok by bus.
+used to be the largest and main city in Thailand before Bangkok.
+Its located about 90 minutes north of Bangkok by bus (via the Mo Chit bus station) or about 2 hours by train from the Hua Lampong train station in Bangkok.
 It is well worth seeing if you have a day.
 It takes most of the day to see this city when you count your travel and visiting time.

 The vans will complete their journey at the small bus station in Kanchanaburi and from here it is about a 10-15 minute drive to the actual River Khwae Yai and the Death Railway Bridge (either take a taxi, motorcycle or Songthaew (shared vehicle).
 Transportation most likely will pass by the War Cemetery where the remains of nearly 7,000 POW’s who died during the construction of the railway are buried.

 The part of the train track in Kanchanaburi is only one small section of the it’s entire run from Thanbuyuzayat Burma to Ban Pong, Thailand.
 Built during WWII by prisoners of war controlled by the Japanese Imperial Army.
 Tens of thousands of men died during its 16 month construction.
 Today at times the train tracks crossing the bridge are overwhelmed with tourists all jostling for that perfect selfie or photo of the bridge.
 Crossing the tracks here is somewhat challenging as there are many pitfalls with uneven metal surfaces and wooden timbers.